 Get detailed sales insights for specific vehicle trims to understand which configurations are most popular and how different trim levels perform in the market.

-parameter for the most granular analysis of vehicle sales performance.
+Use the ymmt parameter for the most granular analysis of vehicle sales performance.

 Example: